 The umbrella you’ve just made is fully functional.
-In fact, because you’ve waterproofed the cover with vinyl, it will protect you from the rain even better than most $5 or $10 umbrellas out there.
+In fact, because you’ve waterproofed the cover with vinyl, it will protect you from the rain very well.

-But most importantly, your umbrella is unique and no one else will have the same one – that is, unless you make one for them, which shouldn’t be a problem now that you know how to make a functioning umbrella at home.
+Most importantly, your umbrella is unique and no one else will have the same one – that is, unless you make one for them, which shouldn’t be a problem now that you know how to make a real umbrella at home!

 If in future you are ever looking to buy a new umbrella, do take a look at our reviews of compact travel umbrellas and golf umbrellas.
 Some great Top Picks are below.